ympbyc/sebone/README.md

 ```

 ### add:/remove:
-To add a model to a collection, send `add:' message.
+To add a model to a collection, send `add:` message.

 ```smalltalk
 "Let's create some more hacers"